EricVHezewijk/ExpenseTracker/README.md

 # Expense Tracker

 Welcome to the Expense Tracker app!
 This simple web app helps you keep track of your finances by allowing you to add and remove transactions.
-Whether you're tracking income or expenses, this app gives you a clear overview of your balance, with the ability to see your total income, total expenses, and overall balance in real-time.
+Whether you're tracking income or expenses, this app gives you a clear overview of your balance, with the ability to see your total income, total expenses, and overall balance in real time.

 ### Key Features: